 The default port set-up is 19.2K baud, 8 data bits, 1 stop bit, no parity and no flow control.
-The baud rate is selectable (9600 or 19.2k baud) with switch 1 on top of the unit.
 A "carriage return" signals the end of command input.
 The end of a response message from the Digital 300 is signaled by a ">" character.
 See Serial Communications section later in this manual for more information.